PascalPflaum/uberObjects/README.md

 *Alias for [uber.merge()](#merge)*

-The uber.copy() creates a shallow copy of an provided object.
+The uber.copy() creates a fullcopy of an object.
+All references between the objects are removed.

 ### Syntax